Hedaox/ninjinentities/README.md

 # Make a donation
 If you like what I do, you can help by making a donation here : https://www.patreon.com/Hedaox

-If you want to use this mod, do not hesitate to MP me, it will make me very happy ^^
+If you want to use this mod, do not hesitate to PM me, it will make me very happy ^^